Porgramming-Hero-web-course/batch-4-assignment-1-tahminabithy/assignments/blogs/blog-2.md

 ### 1. Using Callbacks

 With callbacks, we pass a function that will be called after an operation finishes.
-However, if we have multiple callbacks, this can quickly become hard to understand due to "callback hell."
+However, if we have multiple callbacks, it very hard to understand
 ```typescript
 function fetchData(callback: (data: string) => void) {
     setTimeout(() => {